 In recognition of exceptional performance in the third year, academic scholarships may also be awarded to internal candidates at 14+.
 In addition, a number of academic and music awards are offered at 11+.

 Scholarships and the 11+ academic awards entitle the holder to a nominal fee remission of £300 per annum.
 Music scholarships and awards also come with free tuition on one or two instruments.
 It is possible to apply for further financial assistance through a means-tested bursary which can be worth up to 100% of fees.

 First Year (11+) Awards

-The Headmaster makes a number of awards following exceptional performance in the entrance assessments.
+The Head makes a number of awards following exceptional performance in the entrance assessments.
 All candidates who attend our assessments are automatically considered for these awards which comprise:

 - John Roysse awards: for outstanding performance in the entrance tests and interviews.

 - Griffen Awards: for all-round performance across assessments.

 - Head’s Awards: in recognition of a particular strength or talent.
 (Please note, these do not come with a fee remission).